-For instance, you might want a floor coating that’s anti-corrosive if your business uses harsh chemicals that could be spilt, or maybe it’s worth investing in one that has an anti-slip finish to keep your workers safe.
+For instance, you might want a floor coating that’s anti-corrosive if your business uses harsh chemicals that could be spilt.
+Or maybe it’s worth investing in one that has an non-slip floor paint to keep your workers safe.

-Another option is an anti-vibration coating, which is especially useful in premises that operate heavy machineries, such as forklift trucks or other equipment that can cause vibrations.
+Another option is an anti-vibration coating, which is especially useful in premises that operate heavy machinery, such as forklift trucks or other equipment that can cause vibrations.

-You should also remember that concrete is surprisingly difficult to clean when it’s not been coated, and will have a tendency to stain as it has a porous surface.
+Also you should remember that concrete is surprisingly difficult to clean when it’s not been coated.
+It will have a tendency to stain as it has a porous surface.
 Compare that to a concrete floor with an epoxy coating, which doesn’t absorb any liquids, is easy to sweep and wipe down, and that won’t retain moisture.